-The dollar and the euro are once again reaching historic highs this Wednesday in the informal Cuban market, according to the daily report from elTOQUE, breaking the brief pause of Tuesday when both currencies remained unchanged for the first time in 20 consecutive days of increases.
+The dollar and the euro are reaching historical highs again this Wednesday in the informal Cuban market, according to the daily report from elTOQUE, thus breaking the brief pause on Tuesday, when both currencies remained unchanged for the first time in 20 consecutive days of increases.

-In recent hours, the dollar rose by 10 pesos to reach 680 CUP, an all-time high for the U.S. currency in informal trading in Cuba.
+In the last few hours, the dollar rose by 10 pesos to reach 680 CUP, an absolute record for the US currency in informal trading in Cuba.

-The euro gained five pesos to reach 775 CUP, a figure that also sets a record.
+The euro increased by five pesos to reach 775 CUP, a figure that also sets a record.

-The freely convertible currency (MLC) remained stable at 500 CUP, the same level it closed at on Tuesday after declining from the record of 510 CUP on Monday.
+The freely convertible currency (MLC), for its part, remained stable at 500 CUP, the same level it closed at on Tuesday after retreating from the record of 510 CUP on Monday.

 Exchange rate today 06/17/2026 - 8:00 a.m. in Cuba: